MODEL DIRECTORY

 End-Stage Renal Disease (ESRD) Treatment Choices (ETC) Model

 The End-Stage Renal Disease (ESRD) Treatment Choices (ETC) Model is a mandatory model intended to encourage greater use of home dialysis and kidney transplants for Medicare beneficiaries with ESRD.
 It aims to reduce Medicare expenditures while preserving or enhancing the quality of care.
-The model also provides additional support to health care providers treating dually eligible beneficiaries and those receiving the Low-Income Subsidy.
+The model provides additional support to health care providers treating dually eligible beneficiaries and those receiving Low-Income Subsidy assistance.

 Expanded HHVBP